About biking tours in Bangkok

 What to wear for cycling around Bangkok

-While you can generally wear whatever you want, wearing comfortable and breathable clothes is recommended.
+While you can generally wear whatever you want while biking around Bangkok, wearing comfortable and breathable clothes is recommended.
 And definitely don’t come in flip-flops, but rather sneakers or sandals.

 Consider covering up your shoulders as you’ll be in the sun often and visit a temple or two.

 We can recommend Unbound Merino clothes.
-Their shirts were great as they dried super fast after getting sweaty (which you will), and unlike other clothes, they don’t stink up after one wear.
-So you can reuse them a lot.
+Their shirts were great, as they dried super fast after getting sweaty (which you will).
+Unlike other clothes, they don’t stink up after one wear, so you can reuse them a lot.

 Heads up: Our readers get 10% off Unbound Merino clothing (code: SHIPPEDAWAY). ♥